nguyenquanghaik53cb/message-app/README.md

 How to build on client
-Step to build calculator app on angularjs
+Step to build message app on angularjs

 1. Go to folder message-app-client-angular